zvada/technology/docs/software/create-vo-client.md

 After installing the [osg-build tools](https://twiki.grid.iu.edu/bin/view/SoftwareTeam/VDTRPMBuildBox), check out a clean copy from svn, then:

 -   `osg-build prebuild .`
--   Once there are no errors, run<br> `osg-build koji . --scratch` This can be done without making any permanent change.
+-   Once there are no errors, run `osg-build koji . --scratch` This can be done without making any permanent change.
--   Once that builds successfully, run<br> `osg-build koji .` This is permanent, unlike when you ran with `--scratch`.
+-   Once that builds successfully, run `osg-build koji .` This is permanent, unlike when you ran with `--scratch`.
 You cannot rebuild this version of the RPM again - you must bump the release number and edit the changelog.

 This will push the RPMs into the OSG development repository.
 Koji requires additional setup compared to rpmbuild; [see the documentation here](koji-workflow).